next/image with Custom Loader Configurations

 }

-# Build and preview production output
+# Build and inspect the output HTML

 npm run build && npm start